WickedJester89/justynK/DevilutionX-diablo.ini-configuration-guide.md

 ### `Friendly Fire=1`
 0=disabled, 1=enabled;
-Enables or disables damage between players in multiplayer game.
+Enables or disables damage between players in multiplayer game even when friendly mode is on.

 ### `Test Bard=0`
 0=disabled, 1=enabled;
-Enables Bard character type in hero selection menu.
+Force the Bard character type to appear in hero selection menu.

 ### `Test Barbarian=0`
 0=disabled, 1=enabled;
-Enables Barbarian character type in hero selection menu.
+Force the Barbarian character type to appear in hero selection menu.

 ### `Experience Bar=0`
 0=disabled, 1=enabled;